BrianHepler/MMM-WeasleyClock/developmentNotes.md

 It's *possible* to use the mirror module to configure the mobile devices.
 Specifically, we have to configure the mobile devices to publish to `owntracks/uniqueId/person` and subscribe to `owntracks/uniqueId/+/+/#`.
 This is most likely going to have to be accomplished with the `cmd` topic in the MQTT broker.
 Mobile clients will have to allow remote commands.

+## Setting Up Your Own MQTT Server
+If you don't trust my MQTT server, you are welcome to stand up your own.
+I use [Mosquitto](https://github.com/eclipse/mosquitto) as it is lightweight and relatively easy to set up on a Raspberry Pi 2 I had laying around.
+The module insists on a secured connection as I did not want my location information transmitted in unencrypted form.
+You will need to enable TLS on your MQTT server and provide the module with your own Certificate Authority cert.
+I found a decent tutorial over at [Steve's Internet Guide](http://www.steves-internet-guide.com/mosquitto-tls/).

+If you're going to attempt this, I highly recommend getting an MQTT client for your development workstation.
+I used [MQTT-Spy](https://github.com/eclipse/paho.mqtt-spy) and it works well for pushing messages as well as troubleshooting the TLS settings.

 ## Future Features
 * Enable region definitions in module config to push regions to devices
 * Dynamically load new locations based upon waypoint definition messages